Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Introduction

-In~\cite{eisen2019learning, eisen2020optimal, ribeiro2012optimal, naderializadeh2022learning}, a general class of resource allocation problems is considered, where the goal is to maximize a network-wide utility function subject to constraints defined by long-term average performance of users across the wireless network.
-A common method for solving such problems is to parametrize the resource allocation policies and move to the Lagrangian dual domain.
-Assuming the duality gap of the parametrized problem is sufficiently small, the Lagrangian can be maximized over the primal variables and minimized over the dual variables, with each dual variable corresponding to a constraint in the original resource allocation problem.
-This alternating maximization and minimization scheme leads to a \emph{dual gradient descent (DGD) algorithm} that \emph{does not necessarily converge to a feasible, deterministic policy} but is proven to generate trajectories of policy iterates (solutions) that are \emph{sampled from a stochastic policy that is near-optimal and almost-surely feasible}.
-As such, the DGD algorithm lacks a stopping criterion with feasibility guarantees in finite iterations.
-Moreover, the need for online computation of Lagrangian maximizing primal variables for every dual iterate is an important limitation~\cite{calvo2021state}.
-Recently, a class of \emph{state-augmented} algorithms has been proposed to address the aforementioned challenges of DGD~\cite{calvo2021state,StateAugmented_RRM_GNN_naderializadeh_TSP2022, das2025opportunistic}.
-In the context of wireless networks, a resource allocation policy with state-augmented parametrization augments the input network states with corresponding dual variables and is trained to maximize an expected Lagrangian over a distribution of training network states and dual variables.
-Iterative dual variable updates during the online execution of the learned policy follow a(n) (stochastic) descent direction for the parametrized Lagrangian.
-Consequently, the state-augmented algorithm emerges as a practical algorithm to approximately sample from a feasible and near-optimal policy akin to the aforementioned DGD algorithm for any given network state (configuration).
+A general class of stochastic, nonconvex resource optimization problems is considered in \cite{eisen2019learning, eisen2020optimal, ribeiro2012optimal, naderializadeh2022learning}, where the goal is to maximize a network-wide utility function subject to constraints on the long-term average performance of users.
+For such problems, parametrizing the resource allocation policies and working in the Lagrangian dual domain is preferred.
+Alternating between Lagrangian maximization over the primal variables and dual subgradient updates yields a \emph{dual gradient descent (DGD) algorithm} that provably samples from a near-optimal and almost-surely feasible stochastic policy \cite{ribeiro2010ergodic}.
+However, this algorithm faces two practical challenges.
+Namely, maximizing the Lagrangian at each dual iteration is costly to perform online, and the algorithm samples from an optimal policy only asymptotically.
+Recently, a class of \emph{state-augmented algorithms} \cite{calvo2021state, StateAugmented_RRM_GNN_naderializadeh_TSP2022, das2025opportunistic} have been proposed to alleviate these challenges by \emph{training a single policy parametrization} that takes both network states and dual variables as inputs and learns Lagrangian maximizers for all dual variable values jointly \emph{during offline training}.
+At inference, only lightweight dual updates are needed, which produce the temporal randomization of the learned policies needed to sample from a stochastic resource allocation policy with ergodic near-optimality and feasibility guarantees.